wgmo/graphtik/docs/source/pipelines.rst

     for the sub-name in the :term:`jsonp` expression, and as a new level in the multi-index columns of the ``orbitals_df`` dataframe.

-    That will help further down the road, when indexing that group of columns with ``/db/planet_ephemeris/orbitals``, and continue building the :term:`network`.
+    That will help further down the road, to index and extract that group of columns with ``/db/planet_ephemeris/orbitals`` dependency, and continue building
+    the :term:`network`.